puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-security-windows-defender-application-guard.md

 Extension support inside the container has been one of the top requests from the customers.
 Scenarios ranged from wanting to run ad-blockers inside the container to boost browser performance to having the ability to run custom home-grown extensions inside the container.

-Starting with Microsoft Edge version 81, extension support in the container is available.
+Extension install in the container in now supported, starting from Microsoft Edge version 81.
 This support can be controlled via policy.
 The `updateURL` that gets used in [ExtensionInstallForcelist](https://docs.microsoft.com/DeployEdge/microsoft-edge-policies#extensioninstallforcelist) policy should be added as Neutral Resources in the Network Isolation policies used by Application Guard.

+Some examples of container support include the following:

-- Force install of an extension on the host will also force install in the container.
+- Force installs of an extension on the host
-- Removing an extension from the host will remove it from the container as well.
+- Removing an extension from the host
-- Extensions blocked on the host will be blocked from installation in the container.
+- Extensions blocked on the host

 > [!NOTE]
 > It's also possible to manually install individual extensions inside the container from the extension store.
-Manually installed extensions will only persist in the container when the Windows Application Guard policy to allow data persistence is enabled.
+Manually installed extensions will only persist in the container when [Allow Persistence](https://docs.microsoft.com/windows/security/threat-protection/windows-defender-application-guard/configure-wd-app-guard#application-specific-settings
+) policy is enabled.

 ### Diagnostic page for troubleshooting